Limits on WIMP dark matter with NaI(Tl) crystals in three years of COSINE-100 data

 when $f_p$ and $f_n$ are coupling constants to protons and neutrons, respectively, and A and Z are the mass and proton numbers of the nucleus.
 Similarly, the cross-section for Spin-Dependent (SD) interaction is defined as

 when $G_{F}$ is the Fermi coupling constant, $J$ is the ground state angular momentum of the nucleus, $\langle S_{p} \rangle$ and $\langle S_{n} \rangle$are the average proton and neutron spin contributions, and $a_{p}$ and $a_{n}$ are the axial four-fermion WIMP-proton and WIMP-neutron couplings.
 In this study, the SI model for the isospin-conserving case, where $f_p \sim f_n$, has been considered.
 It is noteworthy that the NaI(Tl) target can be employed for both SI and SD interactions due to the proton-odd compositions of $^{23}$Na and $^{127}$I, which results in a relatively high value for $\langle S_p \rangle$.
-Additionally, the simulation of the Migdal effect~\cite{migdal1941ionization,ibe2018migdal,MigdalXenon}, an ionization process induced by the sudden momentum change of the target nucleus, has also been performed.
-The simulated nuclear recoil spectrum was converted to electron-equivalent energy by applying the quenching factor (QF) measured in Ref.~\cite{lee2024measurements}, covering nuclear recoil energies down to 3.8\,keV for Na and 6.1\,keV for I recoils.
-These correspond to electron-equivalent energies of 0.43\,keV and 0.30\,keV, respectively, accounting for the non-proportional energy response, encompassing the 0.7\,keV energy threshold.
+Additionally, the simulation of the Migdal effect~\cite{migdal1941ionization,ibe2018migdal,MigdalXenon}, an ionization process induced by the sudden momentum change of the target nucleus, has also been performed~\cite{PhysRevD.105.042006}.
+The simulated nuclear recoil spectrum was converted to electron-equivalent energy using newly measured quenching factors (QF) from Ref.~\cite{lee2024measurements}.
+These measurements, extending down to 3.8\,keVnr for Na ($Q_{Na}$=11.2\%) and 6.1\,keVnr for I ($Q_{I}$=4.9\%), correspond to 0.43 and 0.30\,keVee, respectively--well below the 0.7\,keV analysis threshold.
+Unlike DAMA/LIBRA, which used fixed values of 30\% for Na and 9\% for I over the entire energy range, COSINE-100 applies energy-dependent QF, accounting for the non-proportional scintillation response.
+Because different QF assumptions are used, the COSINE-100 upper limits shift upward relative to the DAMA QF case, resulting in a more conservative exclusion.
+A direct comparison under identical QF assumptions was reported in our previous 1.7-year analysis~\cite{COSINE-100:2021xqn}.